Deeds of variation — a quick guide

 There are many reasons why you might want to enter into a deed of variation but here are some of the main ones:

-You can adjust the distribution of someone’s estate to make use of any available tax reliefs that have not been utilised and if the correct declarations are included in the variation, the gift made under it will be treated by HMRC as a gift from the deceased rather than the beneficiary who inherited.
-This will avoid the need for an original beneficiary to have to survive the date of the gift by 7 years for it to fall outside their estate for IHT purposes.
+You can adjust the distribution of someone’s estate to make use of any available tax reliefs that have not been utilised and if the correct declarations are included in the deed of variation, the gift made under it will be treated by HMRC as a gift from the deceased rather than the beneficiary who inherited.
+This will avoid the need for an original beneficiary to have to survive the date of the gift by seven years for it to fall outside their estate for inheritance tax purposes.

 If you want to use a deed of variation to help reduce tax, it’s essential to get expert legal advice to make sure you’re doing what’s best for the estate.

-What changes can I make under a variation?
+What changes can I make under a deed of variation?

 Whilst you can only vary your own inheritance, deeds of variation can be used to change the distribution of an entire estate to benefit everyone.
 If that is the case, all the beneficiaries of an estate might decide collectively how that estate should be varied and enter into the same deed of variation.